 If your dog is wholly or nearly blind, you’ll have to care for them as you would a blind human being.
 Take the time to discuss methods of accommodating your blind dog with your vet.

 For as keen as a dog’s sense of hearing can be, it’s heartbreaking to think of them starting to go deaf.
-Even so, in the same way, that older human beings and dogs can begin to lose their eyesight, the same holds for hearing.
+Similarly, in the same way that older human beings and dogs can begin to lose their eyesight, the same holds for hearing.

 If your dog is starting to go deaf, you will need to be extra careful in allowing them to go outside.
-They will not be able to hear nearby noises like the approach of cars, so you’ll need to be incredibly careful about allowing them anywhere near an area with traffic.
+They will not be able to hear nearby noises like the cars’ approach, so you’ll need to be incredibly careful about allowing them anywhere near an area with traffic.